-This wasn't something I had time to try out, but another popular spot to visit in this area is Laguna Gri Gri, located outside of Rio San Juan just a bit further west than Playa Caleton.
+Again this wasn't something I had time to try out, but another popular spot to visit in this area is Laguna Gri Gri, located outside of Rio San Juan just a bit further west of Playa Caleton.

 If you want to include this in your itinerary, I'd suggest turning this into a 2-day trip, or taking something off the list.
 You'll want about as much time here as you spend at Laguna Dudu, about 3 hours.